jasp-stats/jaspMachineLearning/inst/help/mlRegressionKnn.md

 K-Nearest Neighbors Regression
 ==========================

-K-nearest neighbors is a method of regression that looks at the *k* number of predictor observations that are most similar to new observations to make a prediction for their values.
+K-nearest neighbors is a method of regression that looks at the *k* number of feature observations that are most similar to new observations to make a prediction for their values.
 The number of nearest neighbors is intrinsincly linked to model complexity, as small numbers increase the flexibility of the model.

 ### Assumptions
 - The target variable is a continuous variable.
-- The predictor variables consist of continuous, nominal, or ordinal variables.
+- The feature variables consist of continuous, nominal, or ordinal variables.

 ### Input
 -------